 What Carpenters Need to Succeed

-Are you on the lookout for the right carpenter (rough or finish)?
-Or, maybe you’re looking to dive into carpentry specialities as your next career.
+Finding a skilled carpenter—whether for rough carpentry or finish carpentry—requires evaluating experience and expertise.
 Let’s quickly glance over some general skills of carpenters.
 These general skills include good communication and leadership skills, computer skills, critical thinking, detail-oriented, mathematical and mechanical skills, physical strength, experience with tools, drawing skills, and teamwork.

 Can one carpenter perform both rough and finish carpentry?